dougeby/IntuneDocs/intune/role-based-access-control.md

 > You might need to keep the Intune Service Administrator access in the classic portal if your admins still need access to manage PCs using Intune.

 ## Role assignments
-A role assignment defines which users are assigned to the role, what resources they can see, and what resources they can change.
+A role assignment defines:

+- which users are assigned to the role
+- what resources they can see
+- what resources they can change.

 You can assign both custom and built-in roles to your users.
 To be assigned an Intune role, the user must have an Intune license.
 To see a role assignment, choose **Intune** > **Roles** > **All roles** > choose a role > choose an assignment.
 You’ll see the following pages:

 -	**Properties**: The name, description, role, members, scopes, and tags of the assignment.